BlaqueDevs/se-assignment-day-4-software-project-management-kangaick/README.md

 ## 11. What are the main features or functionalities that make your software stand out?
+The main features include personalisation where customers can input their favourite stores to shop with an online presence as well as a price comparison feature to ensure you are getting the best deal.

 ## 12. What data is available regarding the market size and growth potential for your software?
+The current data shows that beauty is a growing field and women tend to shop mostly on discount days such as black friday however most companies tend to price gouge hence deceiving their customers.
+With the growth of internet as a source of information for where to buy beauty products my potential software will be benefitial.

 ## 13. How can understanding market trends inform your software’s positioning and development?
+It helps to adapt to market shifts and demand as well as make informed choices and mitigate risks when they arise.